Accessing the NDSS CGM subsidy for Australians living with type 1 diabetes

 A maximum of 3 months’ worth of sensors (6 sensors) can be ordered per transaction, so you can always have a sensor on hand.
 Please note, annual limits apply.

-• Can I still access FreeStyle Libre 2 sensors via the NDSS after the release of the FreeStyle Libre 2 Plus sensor?
+• Can I still access Libre 2 sensors via the NDSS after the release of the FreeStyle Libre 2 Plus sensor?

-From 1 April 2025, your authorised healthcare professional can submit an ‘Update or ceasing access form’ (sometimes referred to as a ‘switch form’ to the NDSS on your behalf.
+Your authorised healthcare professional can submit an ‘Update or ceasing access form’ (sometimes referred to as a ‘switch form’ to the NDSS on your behalf.
 They can easily do this via an online portal.
 The NDSS will notify you when your upgraded access has been approved.
 The switch form can be accessed here: Switch Form

-We recommend using the FreeStyle Libre 2 Plus sensor with the FreeStyle LibreLink12 app (free to download) - it enables the option of sharing glucose data and alarms in real-time with designated family and friends via the LibreLinkUp app.
+We recommend using the Libre 2 Plus sensor with the LibreLink12 app (free to download) - it enables the option of sharing glucose data and alarms in real-time with designated family and friends via the LibreLinkUp app.
 Users can also experience the ease of sharing of glucose reports and data with healthcare professionals via LibreView.

-If you are unable to use the FreeStyle LibreLink app, eligible users can request a complimentary FreeStyle Libre 2 reader at www.startmysensor.com.au and follow the instructions on the page.
+If you are unable to use the LibreLink12 app, eligible users can request a complimentary Libre 2 reader at www.startmysensor.com.au and follow the instructions on the page.

 • I have Type 2 diabetes and am on insulin.
 Do I qualify for the newly expanded NDSS subsidy?